--think!-
+think!--

 What is the chief significance of the fact that G in Newton's law of gravitation is a small number and k in Coulomb's law is a large number when both are expressed in SI units?
-Answer: 32.3.1 ► Teaching Tip Explain that when a positive and a negative charge are used in Coulomb's law, the answer will be negative, which means a force of attraction.
-When the charges are either both negative or both positive, the answer will be positive, which means a force of repulsion.
+Answer: 32.3.1 are either both negative or both of attraction.
+When the charges negative, which means a force charge are used in Coulomb's positive, which means a force of positive, the answer will be law, the answer will be when a positive and a negative Teaching Tip Explain that repulsion.